Temporary Accommodation Insurance

 Sometimes damage to your home and its contents can prevent you from living at your insured address.
 If your home becomes unlivable as a result of an insured event, a home insurance policy could help pay for temporary accommodation.
 This generally includes accommodation for you, your family and your pets while your home is being rebuilt or repaired.

 In home insurance, temporary accommodation is provided if your house becomes uninhabitable due to an insured event like a fire, flood or another emergency.

 It's often automatically included in home insurance policies.
 To get covered for temporary accommodation, an inspector will have to confirm that your home is too damaged by the insured event to live in.

-Emergency accommodation in home insurance
+Compare temporary accommodation benefits in home insurance

 How does home insurance cover me for emergency accommodation?

 The amount you get paid depends on the insurer.
 For many, the amount you will receive will be based on the weekly rentable value of your home.

 What kind of emergencies are eligible for emergency accommodation?

 It's not uncommon for the authorities to order evacuations or prevent you from returning home during bushfire season.
-However, only youi specifies in its product disclosure statement (PDS) that it will pay your temporary accommodation if you are ordered to evacuate.
+However, most policies will only pay for temporary accommodation if your home is destroyed by a fire, not if you are ordered to evacuate.